gurby123/AppBootStrap/README.md

+# Overview of CICD Plan
+The idea was to develop and test a MIT licensed multipage Bootstrap/JavaScript template repository so that it could be easily replicated and deployed for future website development.

+# GitHub Demo
+The website can be viewed at https://gurby123.github.io/AppBootStrap/ The images on this website are not free and are only for demo purposes.

+# WorkFlow
+The website was retrieved for a Themefisher deom with MIT license.
+The workflow file was added to monitor and test it before deployment.
+It was tested on Node.js 12.x, 14.x and 16.x.
+So far the tests have all failed.

+# Lessons Learnt

+Even though the demo HTML website works out of the box, because of it bootstrap features, it tends to fails with numerous node.js dependencies that have been deprecated.
+A related problem is that the global gulp.cli needs to be installed and it requires the sudo command.
+It may there not be practical or possible to create a docker image in the normal way and may need to be pre-installed in the linux distro.

 # Small Apps By Themefisher
 Small Apps is a clean and modern Free responsive app landing-page template for Mobile App.
 Built with Bootstrap 4.x frontend Framework.
 The codebase is well organized, very easy to customize, and SEO optimized.